Travel eligibility for students is outlined on this U-M Travel Health Plan and Safety Plan Process Flowchart.

 Travel is prohibited at this time.

-- Travel registration or Safety Plan/COVID-19 Travel Plan Approval does not imply travel approval by your college.
+- Travel registration or Safety Plan / Travel Health Plan Approval does not imply travel approval by your college.
 Colleges may cancel travel at any time and colleges may have additional requirements for their travelers.

 - Students who are on “Group Travel Abroad” do not need to register their own travel or complete a safety / travel plan since their sponsoring U-M department or the program leader will complete a GROUP Safety Plan for international travel (for Program Leaders) on the student participants’ behalf.
 Details are on the Global Michigan Register Your Travel page.